 - You will be routed into conversations according to your teams' routing rules and Playbook setup.

 - You won't be added into any conversations that are round-robin-based, unless there's a calendar drop included in the Playbook.

 When a conversation comes in and no one is in the catch-all rule or if your team is away, the conversation may go unassigned.
-These conversations will exist in the "Open" and "No Participants" queue.
+These conversations will exist in the "No Participants" queue.

 Operating Out of Your Queue